-(Tuesday evenings in Davis & Woodland)
+(Wednesday evenings in Woodland)

 CNF is a weekly, year-round workshop that provides local writers with the chance to sink into longer-term conversations about new work at any stage–and to keep them writing forward in close-knit community, week after week, in direct conversation with the most compelling living literature there is.
 Together, we read the best creative nonfiction being published today, practice workshopping in a way that is generous, supportive, and focused on the writer’s goals, and take home a wide variety of writing exercises to fuel our continual growth and exploration.

 Many in this workshop joined years ago and have used its structure to develop book-length projects, but the group is equally open to writers who identify as exploratory or beginning essayists and would like to find support for exploring their writing lives one piece at a time outside of any interest in manuscript development or publication.
 We make room to explore the many intersections of poetry and prose, lyric and argument, story and truth, investigation and meditation, and the personal and the universal in our thinking about this genre, and are wide open to those who work in forms other than (or in addition to) the essay.